MicrosoftLearning/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 Organizations have typically relied on distribution groups in Exchange to communicate and collaborate with groups of people both inside and outside the company.
 However, Microsoft 365 Groups offer a more powerful solution for collaboration, and Adatum’s CTO wants to take advantage of this feature.
 He has asked you to upgrade the company’s Sales Department distribution list to a Microsoft 365 group so that Adatum’s Sales staff can choose the people they want to collaborate with and easily set up a collection of resources for those people to share.

-1. In the **Exchange admin center**, you should still be displaying **recipients** from the left-hand navigation pane, and you should still be displaying the **groups** tab.
+1. In the **Exchange admin center**, you should still be displaying **Groups** from the left-hand navigation pane, and you should still be displaying the **Distribution list** tab.

-1. Select the circle to the left of the **Sales Department** distribution list and when you see a check mark select the three horizontal ellipses and select **Upgrade distribution group**.
+1. Select the circle to the left of the **Sales Department** distribution list and when you see a check mark select **Upgrade distribution group**.
+If you do not see the button, select the three horizontal ellipses.

 1. A **Ready to upgrade** pop up will appear.
 Select **Upgrade**.
    This may take up to 5 minutes for it to show up under your **Microsoft 365** tab

 1. If the **Sales Department** group still displays as a **Distribution list**, then select the **Refresh** icon in the menu bar above the list; the Sales Department group will now display as a **Microsoft 365** group.